-Your observing session will be remote, via Blackboard Collaborate or Google Meet, and will be supervised by Paul Kerry or Stuart Littlefair.
-It must be completed in a specified period: Mon 10 October - Friday, 09 November 2022 (weeks 3-7), although please note that observing is not possible over weekends and there may be short periods when either myself or Paul Kerry is unavailable.
+Your observing session will take place in person on the roof of the Hicks Building.
+It must be completed in a specified period: Mon 09 October - Friday, 10 November 2023 (weeks 3-7), although please note that observing is not possible over weekends and there may be short periods when either myself or Paul Kerry is unavailable.

 Sign-up is done using the online sign-up sheet; there is a link to this on Blackboard.
 Paul Kerry or myself will contact you in advance if observing will be carried out; please read the full instructions on how observing works (you can find this on Blackboard).
 Although you should be able to complete all your observations in a single session, to allow for the vagaries of British weather we expect you to sign up for at least two evenings per week until you have successfully completed your observing.
 If you cannot do this, you must discuss the problem with me or Paul Kerry before the start of the designated observing period, or as soon as the problem (e.g. illness) becomes apparent.
 Note that reading week is not a holiday.
 We expect you to sign up during reading week as usual.